Confused about the best way to play clean power chords? Learn how to play power chord shapes for electric & acoustic guitar.

-For those of you who may not know, the interval between the root and third note in a Major chord is a major 3rd, whilst a minor chord contains an interval of a minor 3rd between the root and third.
+If you don’t know, the interval between the root and third note in a Major chord is a major 3rd, whilst a minor chord contains an interval of a minor 3rd between the root and third.

-Learning new chord shapes is always going to be useful to your overall guitar playing and musical development.
+Learning new chord shapes will always be useful to your overall guitar playing and musical development.

-Power Chord Shape # 1 – Two Fingers
+Power Chord Shape No. 1 – Two Fingers

 This first A power chord shape is played using two separate notes.
 Your 1st (index) finger plays the root note on the low E string whilst your 4th (pinky) finger plays the 5th note of the chord located on the 5th A string:

-Power Chord Shape # 2 – Three Fingers
+Power Chord Shape No. 2 – Three Fingers

-The deal is, we're still playing a root and fifth note, however, an extra A root note is added in a higher octave:
+The explanation is that we are still playing a root and fifth note, but we have added an additional A root note in a higher octave.

-The extra root note serves to make the chord sound fuller.
+The extra root note in this power chord shape helps to make the chord sound fuller.
 Practice muting the unplayed strings by resting your first finger on them just enough to mute them.

-Your 1st (index) finger plays the root note on the low E string, your 3rd (ring) finger plays the 5th note on the A string leaving your 4th (pinky) finger to play the octave root note on the fourth string.
-Your 2nd finger is late to the party and has to hang out getting FOMO on its own:
+Your 1st (index) finger plays the root note on the low E string, your 3rd (ring) finger plays the 5th note on the A string, leaving your 4th (pinky) finger to play the octave root note on the fourth string.

-Power Chord Shape # 3 – Barred Finger
+Power Chord Shape No. 3 – Barred Finger

-This 3rd power chord shape uses the same amount of notes as the last shape.
-The difference is, the two higher notes are played by barring your third finger across strings 5 and 4 to play them both.
+This 3rd power chord shape uses the same number of notes as the last.
+The difference is the two higher notes are played by barring your third finger across strings 5 and 4 to play them both.

 This fingering will feel tricky at first.
 You’re not alone if you feel like you’re struggling.
 The secret is to practice your barring technique separately.